mukhal/ThinkPRM/README.md

 # 📖Introduction

 We introduce ThinkPRM, a collection of generative long CoT process reward models.
-ThinkPRM verifiers are trained using 1K synthetic verification CoTs that are filtered based on only on 8K process labels from PRM800K.
+Our verifiers are obtained by finetuning reasoning models over 1K synthetic verification CoTs---filtered based on only on 8K process labels from PRM800K.
+The resulting verifiers outperform LLM-as-a-judge, discriminative PRMs, on most in- and out-of-domain setups.
+ThinkPRM enables scaling up verifier  compute either in parallel or sequentially by thinking longer.

 # ✨Getting Started